Today we’d like to introduce you to Sam Mitzel.

 What I love most about Minneapolis is the energy.
 The creativity, the hustle, the community, and how easy it is to meet with clients, collaborators, and other creatives.
 I still go into the city often for meetings, networking, and inspiration, and I appreciate how many talented people and great ideas live there.

-At the same time, I live in the northwest metro on a 6 acres of land surrounded by trees and wildlife, and I love the peace and clarity that comes from having that space.
+As much as I love the hustle and bustle of the city, I actually live in the northwest metro on 6 acres surrounded by trees and wildlife, because I love the peace and clarity that comes from having that quiet space.
 It’s a nice balance between the buzz of the city and the calm of home.

-As for dislikes, I don’t have many, maybe just the winter slush by the time march hits, and the never-ending construction detours.
-But overall, Minnesota has been an incredible place to live, work, and build a creative career and life.
+As for dislikes, I don’t have many.
+Maybe just the winter slush and the occasional construction detours.
+But overall, Minnesota has been an incredible place to live, work, and build a creative career.

 Contact Info: